dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2474: Institutions need alternative revenue for sustainability.
+### T2474: Theatres and museums should explore private revenue sources like partnerships and sponsorships.

 |Support|
 |---|